atomjack/cmbot/README.md

 ## Setup

 First, run this command to install all the needed libraries: `npm install path xml2js querystring crypto dateformat ttapi sprintf http-get jquery ntwitter simple-lastfm`
+If you'd like to log all song plays to mysql, run
+`npm install mysql`
+Or, if you'd like to log all song plays to a sqlite database (this is the easier option), run `npm install sqlite3`

 Obviously the bot should be a mod of the room it will be in, to be useful.